KSP-KOS/KOS/doc/source/structures/misc/kuniverse.rst

         * - :meth:`LAUNCHCRAFTFROM(template, site)`
           - none
           - Method
-          - Launch a new instance of the given craft at it's default launch site.
+          - Launch a new instance of the given craft at the given site.
         * - :meth:`CRAFTLIST()`
           - :struct:`List` of :struct:`CraftTemplate`
           - Method